mperham/inspeqtor/README.md

 See the [Inspeqtor wiki](https://github.com/mperham/inspeqtor/wiki) for complete documentation.

-## Platforms

-inspeqtor's platform target is Linux 3.0+.
-Other platforms (OSX, FreeBSD) aren't as well-supported but I welcome help to improve it.
-Non-Unix platforms, e.g. Windows, aren't supported at this time.

 ## Requirements

-inspeqtor has no third-party dependencies.
+Linux 3.0+.
+It will run on OS X.  FreeBSD is untested.
 It uses about 5-10MB of RAM at runtime.

 ## Upgrade